bigbio/ibaqpy/benchmarks/README.md

 #### Fold-change detection 3-, 2-, and 1.5-fold.

-Using the median-cov approach, we extracted yeast proteins common to 11 samples from IBAQ data.
+Using the `median-cov` approach, we extracted yeast proteins from the 11 samples from IBAQ data.
 The 11 samples were divided into three groups due to different yeast protein concentrations. ``1x-10%(1,2,3);2x-5%(4,5,6,7);3x-3.3%(8,9,10,11)`` We calculated the mean for the same protein in different samples under the same group, and then calculated the expression difference.
 -  3 fold-change: ``1x/3x``
 -  2 fold-change: ``1x/2x``
 -  1.5 fold-change: ``2x/1x``

-With median-cov, fold changes are well expressed.
+- With median-cov, fold changes are well expressed.

 <h3 align='center'>LFQ vs TMT</h3>
 <center class="half">